 Or…. you can get this DIY paper plane launcher which will propel your paper airplane through the air at 30 mph!
 Not bad for $10.
 Electric Paper Plane Launcher

 In 2014, Shai Goitein who created the original Powerup Kit has put into production his new & improved design: a smartphone-controlled electric paper-airplane.
 PowerUp 3.0 will change your “embarrassing paper airplane into a lean, mean, flying machine”.
 It’s not available on amazon yet, but you can read all about it at the kickStarter web site.
-2015 ushered in further developments: you can attach a camera to the paper airplane and get live-video streaming. it’s like a paper airplane done.
+2015 ushered in further developments: you can attach a camera to the paper airplane and get live-video streaming. it’s like a paper airplane drone.

 Who would have ever thought that the paper airplane would go so far!